RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 * 2003 – ABA Model Rules of Professional Conduct.
 Extensive revisions.
 Ethics 2000.
 * 2012 - ABA Model Rules of Professional Conduct.
 Ethics 20/20 Commission

+##### ABA Canons, 1908

-Lawyers who graduated graduated from law school before 1970 (literally a dying breed), probably learned about the ABA’s Canons of Professional Ethics.
+Lawyers who graduated from law school before 1970 (literally a dying breed), probably learned about the ABA's Canons of Professional Ethics.
 The Canons were not rules,
-but general exhortations about what lawyers SHOULD and SHOULD NOT DO.
+but were instead general exhortations about what lawyers SHOULD and SHOULD NOT DO.

+For example, Canon 1 provides:
-A lawyer “will find his highest honor in a deserved reputation for fidelity to private trust and to public duty, as an honest man and as a patriotic and loyal citizen.”
+"A lawyer “will find his highest honor in a deserved reputation for fidelity to private trust and to public duty, as an honest man and as a patriotic and loyal citizen.”

-True, but what to do if you find out your client is running a money laundering operation?
-Very little by way of specific rules.
+True, but what to do when the lawyer finds out his client is running a money laundering operation?
+Very little by way of specific rules or advice.

+##### ABA Model Code, 1969

 Lawyers who attended law school in the 70s or early 80s probably learned about the MODEL CODE of Professional Responsibility.
 The Model Code was a whirligig contraption containing Nine “Canons,” along with “Disciplinary Rules,” and “Ethical Considerations.”

 This was the ABA’s first effort at setting national standards for lawyer conduct.
-But Code was not popular because of the confusion over all the moving parts.
+The Code was not popular because of the confusion over all the moving parts.

-After the mid-1980s, lawyers learned about the Model Rules of Professional Conduct.

-These came in a popular “Restatement” format.
-Definite rules followed by “Comments”, with the COMMENTS being the best part.

-And indeed the ABA still uses the Model Rules, but those rules were extensively rewritten by the ABA’s Ethics 2000 commission.
-Too many lawyers were involved in the Enron and Tyco and other corporate scandals, and the ABA decided to get serious about regulating lawyers, because they were afraid Congress might do it instead.

-It’s usually a CRISIS that prompts change, especially Watergate and the Enron debacles, lawyers intimately involved in both scandales.

-Egil “Bud” Krogh Jr., a deputy assistant to the president.
+Like the earlier Canons,
+the Code also did not provide the lawyers with clear rules about whether contingency fees have to be in writing, or whether a lawyer may allow her client to take the stand when she knows the client intends to lie to the court.

+##### Watergate

-On June 26, 1973, the growing Watergate scandal was already a year old, and John W. Dean III, President Richard M. Nixon’s former White House counsel, was in his second day of testimony before the Senate Watergate Committee when Herman Talmadge, a Democrat from Georgia, directed his attention to exhibit 34-47.
+On June 26, 1973, the growing Watergate scandal was already a year old, and John W. Dean III, President Richard M. Nixon’s former White House counsel, was in his second day of testimony before the Senate Watergate Committee when Herman Talmadge, a Democrat from Georgia, directed Dean's attention to exhibit 34-47.

-“It is a list of all the people that you thought had violated the law and what the laws may be that they violated—is that correct?” the Georgia senator inquired.
+“It is a list of all the people that you thought had violated the law and what the laws may be that they violated--is that correct?” the Georgia senator inquired.

 “That is correct,” Dean responded.
 “My first reaction was: There certainly are an awful lot of lawyers involved here.
 So I put a little asterisk beside each lawyer.”

 “Any significance to the stars?” asked Talmadge, referring to the asterisks.

 “That was just a reaction of mine,” answered Dean.
 “How in God’s name could so many lawyers get involved in something like this?”

-Each state adopts its own version of the Model Rules.
-The Nebraska Supreme Court adopted its version of the Model Rules on September 1st, 2005.
+The lawyers involved included Egil “Bud” Krogh Jr., a deputy assistant to President Nixon during the Watergate Scandal.

-In the second half of the 20th Century, changes in the Model Rules happened primarily in response to Scandals like Watergate, the Savings & Loan Crisis, BCCI,  crisis
+In the second half of the 20th Century, the ABA has amended the Model Rules in response to scandals like Watergate, or later in the 1990s in response to financial fraud scandals like Enron, Worldcom, and Tyco.

-What’s prompting the MOST RECENT changes to the RULES, less than TEN YEARS AFTER the last crisis?

-TECHNOLOGY

-### The Model Rules

-Model Rules of Professional Conduct 1983.
+##### Kutak Commission

+In response to Watergate and other scandals, the ABA appointed Omaha lawyer, Bob Kutak, and the Kutak Commission to fix the Model Code and provide a body of rules lawyers could use to guide them, especially when they learn that their clients are up to no good.

-Bob Kutak and the Kutak Commission gave us the first and best WORKING version of the Model Rules.
+It is no exaggeration to say that the Kutak Commission gave us the first and best working version of the Model Rules, a true handbook for the working lawyer.

-I say WORKING version, because lawyers who went to school in the 70s or early 80s learned about the MODEL CODE of Professional Responsibility, a whirligig contraption containing Nine “Canons,” along with “Disciplinary Rules,” and  “Ethical Considerations.”

-This was the ABA’s first effort at setting national standards for lawyer conduct.
-But Code was not popular because of the confusion over all the moving parts.

-And when you finish reading it, you still don’t know whether contingency fees have to be in writing and whether we can allow our client to take the stand when we know they are going to lie.
+Kutak's Model Rules of Professional Conduct were much simpler and came in a popular “Restatement-like” format.

-What The Kutak commission did was make a Restatement out of the Model Rules basically.
-Much simpler: Rules and Comments, with the comments being the best part.
+Definite rules followed by "Comments," with the comments being the best part.

+And indeed the ABA still uses the Model Rules, but those rules were extensively rewritten by the ABA’s Ethics 2000 commission.
+Too many lawyers were involved in the Enron and Tyco and other corporate scandals, and the ABA decided to get serious about regulating lawyers, because they were afraid Congress might do it instead.

+It’s usually a CRISIS that prompts change, especially Watergate and the Enron debacles, lawyers intimately involved in both scandals.

+### The Model Rules and Technology

 And how are the Model Rules holding up in the face of globalization and technology?
-A set of rules that were drafted for the most part back in 1983, when personal computers were just becoming available and the Internet did not exist, are now being applied to a world where lawyers talk to smartphones and meet clients on Twitter.
+A set of rules that were drafted for the most part back in 1983, when personal computers were just becoming available and the Internet did not exist, are now being applied in a world where lawyers talk to smartphones and meet clients on Twitter.

-Overall they’ve held up pretty well.
-A Rule that began by prohibiting IN-PERSON and LIVE TELEPHONE SOLICITATION now also covers REAL-TIME ELECTRONIC CONTACT in what used to be called a chatroom.
+Overall the Model Rules have held up pretty well.
+A Rule that began by prohibiting "in-person" and "live telephone solicitation" now also covers "real-time electronic contact" in what used to be called a chatroom.

-Friending a person on Facebook can be an IMPROPER COMMUNICATION WITH A PERSON REPRESENTED BY COUNSEL, every bit as much as a lawyer calling them on the phone.
+Friending a person on Facebook can be an "improper communication with a person represented by counsel," every bit as much as a lawyer calling them on the phone.

-Probably would have worked even better if the ABA had taken the Kutak Commission’s original proposals for exceptions to the confidentiality rules.

 ### Model Rule 8.1